Maryland Retirement Guide

 Sales Tax: Sales tax is 6%; local authorities are not permitted to collect additional sales tax.

 Property Taxes: Property taxes are among the highest in the nation, although it is in the middle in terms of % of assessed value and median income.
-The median property tax paid is $2774. or 0.87% of the assessed fair market value.
+The median property tax paid is 01.04% of the owner occupied housing value.
 There is a Homestead program for homeowners of all ages; in effect it is a circuit breaker program where taxes cannot exceed a certain percentage of the homeowner's income.
-Per capita property taxes were $1504 in 2012.
+Per capita property taxes were $1623 in a recent year according to the Tax Foundation.

 Homestead Exemption.
 There is a homestead exemption.

 Estate and/or Inheritance Taxes.
-Maryland has both an inheritance and an estate tax (along with NJ, the only 2 states that have both).
+Maryland has both an inheritance and an estate tax the only state have both.
 The inheritance tax is not subjected on close family members of the deceased.

 Link to the Maryland's Taxes page